Vets-Who-Code/vets-who-code-app/src/data/blogs/10-day-sprint-what-to-fix-before-labor-day.md

 So the same shift that's closing doors on new graduates is opening one for you.
 They have execution and no judgment, and judgment can't be fast-tracked.
 You have judgment and incomplete execution, and execution can.
 One of those positions is fixable by September.
 The other one isn't fixable by 2029.

 The sprint below is not about becoming a different person in ten days.
 It's about making what you already have legible — to a recruiter skimming 400 resumes, to an ATS parsing for keywords, to a hiring manager deciding who gets thirty minutes of their calendar.
-If you didn't serve, read "judgment layer" as the decisions you've made under pressure in any domain — the translation work is the same.
-We're translating judgment and proving teachability.
+If you didn’t serve, read “judgment layer” as the decisions you’ve made under pressure in any domain — the translation work is the same.
+We’re translating judgment and proving teachability.

-### The sprint
+### The Sprint

 Ten blocks.
 One per day.
 Ninety minutes each, give or take.
 Do them in order — each one feeds the next, and the sequence matters more than the speed.
 If you miss a day, don't double up; just pick up where you left off.
 You have slack built in.